 Tipping to the Future

-Both of these visions will require maturation of in-space manufacturing and assembly technologies.
+Both of these visions will require maturation of manufacturing and assembly systems for space environments.
 Through its “Tipping Point Technologies” program, NASA has selected nine companies, including Made in Space (MIS), Moffett Field, Calif., to mature technologies required to stimulate the commercial space industry and enable capabilities needed for future NASA missions.

 Northrop Grumman is a member of the MIS-led team, which is developing the Versatile In-Space Robotic Precision Manufacturing and Assembly System, aka Archinaut.
 The team is driving toward a ground demonstration of this robotic 3-D manufacturing system in a simulated space environment in summer 2018.
 The team hopes Archinaut will be selected by NASA for a future in-space flight demonstration.

 To date, MIS has demonstrated the ability to 3D print simple, one-material parts at its Additive Manufacturing Facility inside the International Space Station.
 The company is printing parts using a variety of materials including PEI/PC (polyetherimide/polycarbonate), a high performance polymer; ABS (acrylonitrile butadiene styrene) plastic; and green polyethylene.

 The long game, of course, is to produce complex, multi-material objects “outside,” in the harsh environment of space.
 Initially, systems such as Archinaut will focus on manufacturing structures such as reflectors, antennae, trusses and booms — objects that can be extruded into objects of any desired length using 3D printing, then assembled and integrated by robots into large space structures.

 Eventually, this production process will include additional types of materials such as conductors (metals) and insulators, which would make it possible, for example, to produce structures with any required power circuitry integrated directly into the structure.